An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 Consider the following instance of the elliptic Selberg integral:

 satisfying, as usual, the balancing condition

 Since

-we see that the integrand of $F_n(x;v)$ is holomorphic in $x$; indeed, it differs from the order $m$ elliptic Selberg integrand by a factor
+we see that the integrand of $F_n(x;v)$ is holomorphic in~$x$; indeed, it dif\/fers from the order~$m$ elliptic Selberg integrand by a factor

 In particular, the $x$-dependent conditions on the contour are irrelevant, as there are no $x$-dependent poles.
-We thus find that $F_n(x;v)$ is a $BC_1$-symmetric theta function of degree $n$; that is, it is a holomorphic function of $x$ satisfying
+We thus f\/ind that $F_n(x;v)$ is a $BC_1$-symmetric theta function of degree $n$; that is, it is a holomorphic function of $x$ satisfying

 (In general, $BC_n$ denotes the ``hyperoctahedral'' group of signed permutations, which will act by permutations and taking reciprocals.)
-This function satisfies a form of biorthogonality; to be precise, we have the following.
+This function satisf\/ies a form of biorthogonality; to be precise, we have the following.

 \begin{thm} Let $G_n(x)$ be any $BC_1$-symmetric theta function of degree $n$, and let $C$ be any contour satisfying the constraints corresponding to the parameters $u_0,\dots,u_{2m+5},v,p/v$ with

 Then for any $x$ such that the contour $C$ contains $p^i x$ and $p^{i+1}/x$ for all $i\ge 0$,